Quantum networks theory: Local operators over quantum networks

 $A$ is strictly $\chi $-local if, moreover, $A^{\dagger } A$ and $AA{^{\dagger }}^{\ }$are $\chi $-local.\\ In particular, every unitary $\chi $-local is strictly $\chi $-local. \end{definition} {\em Soundness.} [Unitary case] Suppose $U$ is unitary $\chi $-local.
 Then $U^{\dagger } U=U^{\dagger } U=I$, which is $\chi $-local by Lem. \ref{lem:tensorbracket}. $ $\\

-The standard way to state the locality of $A$ is to write it as $A=B\otimes I$.
+The standard way to state the locality of $A$ is to write it as a facotrisation of the form $A=B\otimes I$.
 Here follows a generalization of this statement, a key point that allows for this generalisation is that tensoring with the identity zeroes out the non-local terms of $B$.